Articles, reports, books and video

 With the advent of new technologies, a changing geopolitical context and ever more pressing concerns about sustainability, are we seeing the emergence of a new form of globalisation?
 Dr Jagjit Singh Srai examines the current state of globalisation in this article for The Manufacturer.

-This executive briefing is based on research carried out by the IfM’s Centre for International Manufacturing and insights emerging from our work with industrial partners.
+This white paper is based on research carried out by the IfM’s Centre for International Manufacturing and insights emerging from our work with industrial partners.
 In it we share our latest findings to help global companies consider their digital supply chain strategies.

 Revolutionising pharmaceutical supply chains - from how a pill is made to the moment it is swallowed by the patient.

 Dr Mukesh Kumar leads research in supply chain resilience at the IfM.
 He describes how his work is helping to tackle one of this century's most important challenges: food safety.

 Dr Jag Srai, Head of the IfM's Centre for International Manufacturing (CIM), and his team have developed a new way to help companies embrace the challenges and opportunities of digitalising the extended supply chain.

 Paul Christodoulou, Principal Industrial Fellow at IfM Education and Consultancy Services in this video discusses the IfM process for Production Footprint Strategy.